Congressional District # 02

 LUSHER STREET GROUND WATER CONTAMINATIONEPA ID# IND982073785

-This site is being addressed through federal and potentially responsible parties’ (PRPs’) actions.
+Although, this site is being addressed through federal and state actions, potentially responsible parties’ (PRPs’) actions are being pursued.

 Threats and Contaminants